BinarCode/laravel-restify/docs/docs/repository-pattern/field.md

 ## Fill callback

 There are two steps before the value from the request is attached to model attribute.
-Firstly it goes to the `fillCallback` and secondly to the `storeCallback`.
+Firstly it is get from the application request, and go to the `fillCallback` and secondly, the value is transforming by the `storeCallback`.

 You may intercept each of those with closures.

 ```php
 Field::make('title')